Shopify/Klint/docusaurus/docs/3-functions/paths/quadraticVertex.md

 - Perfect for simple curves like rounded corners or gentle arcs
 - Works within both main shapes and contours (holes)
 - Can be mixed with `vertex()`, `bezierVertex()`, and `arcVertex()` in the same shape
-- Use current fill and stroke styles
-- Ideal for organic shapes and UI elements with rounded edges